 It is the responsibility of the licensee to renew their license, whether the notice has been received or not.
 (WAC 246-12-030)The license is expired if it is not renewed on or before the expiration date.
 Any renewal received by the department that is postmarked or presented after midnight on the expiration date is late and the licensee is required to pay the late fee.
 There is no grace period for renewal of a license.

 We do have an interim permit that can be requested when the physician assistant application is submitted.
 (WAC 246-918-050) The interim permit is for individuals who have graduated from an accredited commission approved physician assistant program and who have not yet taken or passed the NCCPA examination.
 The interim permit is only valid for one year from the completion of a commission approved physician assistant training program.
 If you have not passed the NCCPA by the time it expires, you CANNOT practice after the expiration date.
 Please note: without NCCPA certification, you will not be approved for a remote site setting.

 No. Physician assistants who want an Osteopath physician their primary physician must apply through the Osteopathic Board.

-The average processing time for a license application is approximately four to six weeks.
+The average processing time for a license application is approximately up to 16 weeks.

 No, you must have a Delegation Agreement approved by the Commission prior to being able to commence practice.
 (RCW 18.71A.030 and .040) You can get the Delegation agreement forms on the bottom of the Applications and Forms page.
 This can be submitted for review and approval at any time.
 The Medical Commission can only approve your agreement once the license or interim permit has been issued.
 Average processing time for reviewing a delegation agreement is approximately 30 business days.
 It may take longer if you are also requesting a remote site.